zethon/vbshell/README.md

 The shell maintains a state of the current forum and thread.

-`whereami` - This will print out the name of the current forum and thread, as well as preview text of the last viewed post.
+`whereami` - This will print out the name of the current forum and thread.

-However, the name of the board and the current forum are displayed in the prompt.
+The name of the board and the current forum are also displayed in the prompt.
 For example:

     [ AMB:General Topics ]$